bentemple/nvidia_shield_tv_controller/README.md

 # Nvidia Shield TV Controller
-This project is what I used to consildate all of my TV remotes down to just the Nvidia Shield TV Remote.
+This project is what I used to consolidate all of my TV remotes down to just the Nvidia Shield TV Remote.
 I have an `Nvidia Shield TV Pro (2019)` connected to my LG TV via HDMI 1, a `Playstation 4` on HDMI 2, and a `Nintendo Switch` on HDMI 3.
 With this application (3 applications) installed on my tv, I can select each application `Nvidia Shield TV Pro`, `Playstation 4`, or `Nintendo Switch` and it will automatically switch to the associated input for the given device.
 I then can press on the Netflix button to return to the shield at any time.
 The Netflix button works like normal, while the Nvidia Shield is the selected input.

 ## Use:
 Once setup, this will create discrete app icons on the Nvidia Shield to either deliver events to your Home Assistant instance to change your TV's input, or directly deliver input change commands to your LG TV.

-There are 2 discreet ways to integrate this app with your TV
+There are 2 ways to integrate this app with your TV
-1. Home Assistant automation driven by an event to control your TV (or anything)
+1. Home Assistant automation driven by an event to control your TV (**Recommended**)
 2. Directly sending Telnet input change command to older LG TVs.

 By default the `Netflix` button will operate entirely normally and launch the Netflix app. (or whatever app you define in the `NvidiaShieldTVController/app/gradle.properties` file.